apollo

 Drug Warnings

-Do not take CARBOXYMETHYLCELLULOSE if you are allergic to any of its ingredients.
+Do not use Carboxymethylcellulose if you are allergic to any of its ingredients.
 Inform your doctor if you are pregnant, breastfeeding, allergic to this medicine, or taking any other medication.
 It is advised not to drive or operate heavy machinery after using this medicine as it may cause blurring of vision and may affect your ability to drive.
 To avoid contamination, do not touch the tip of the container to any surface.
 Replace the cap after use.
 If you experience eye pain, vision changes, continued redness, or irritation of the eye.
 If the condition worsens or persists for more than 72 hours, discontinue use and consult a doctor.

 Drug Interactions